 Thank you for visiting the website of the Department of Neuroimmune System.
 Our department was newly established on April 1, 2025.
 We are dedicated to elucidating the mechanisms underlying the interaction between the nervous and immune systems, with a particular focus on how aging disrupts this complex crosstalk.
 Through our research, we aim to deepen our understanding of sensory processing and the pathophysiology of age-related diseases, contributing to new insights in the field of neuroimmunology and geroscience.

-June 26, 2025 – Gave a lecture titled Introduction to Medical Research to first-year medical students at Nara Medical University.
+June 26, 2025 – Tanaka gave a lecture titled Introduction to Medical Research to first-year medical students at Nara Medical University.

 June 20, 2025 – Our research article was published in the July issue of BIO Clinica.

-June 19, 2025 – Presented at the 2nd Geroscience Research Center Seminar.
+June 19, 2025 – Tanaka presented at the 2nd Geroscience Research Center Seminar.

-June 9, 2025 – Gave a poster presentation at the Keystone Symposia.
+June 9, 2025 – Tanaka gave a poster presentation at the Keystone Symposia.

 June 1, 2025 – Aung Ye Mun joined our team as a research fellow.